ChowJunHao/Python-Term-Project/README.md

 2. Hover over elements to view their selected properties.
 3. Click on elements to view detailed information in a pop-up window.
 4. Use the search bar to locate specific elements by name, symbol, or atomic number.
-5. Customize the properties displayed in the tooltip by selecting them from the scrollable list on the left panel.
+5. Customize the properties displayed in the tooltip by selecting them from the scrollable list on the right panel.

 ## Program Architecture